POTATOES:

 Call in season for availability.

-At the end of the pleistocene epoch the glacier left behind a large number of rocks which have been painstakingly removed from the fields and set aside for future use.
+These are authentic Adirondack field stone and river rocks laboriously removed from our fields and set aside for future use.
 Sizes range from tennis balls to refrigerators.
-They are perfect for field stone masonry, boulder landscaping, slope stabilization, rip-rap and other projects requiring Adirondack native rocks and stones.
+They are perfect for field stone masonry, boulder landscaping, slope stabilization, rip-rap and other projects requiring authentic Adirondack native rocks and field stones.
 Tucker Farms, Inc. does not deliver, but will be glad to show all interested parties the large and varied inventory.
+Call ahead for price and availability. (additional information)